If You’re Looking For The Best Folding Saw, You’ve Come To The Right Place

 The design of a saw’s blade is crucial to determine its capabilities.

-And there are several parts of the blade design, such as blade shape, tooth shape, tooth count, etc.
+The blade design includes several parts, such as blade shape, tooth shape, tooth count, etc.

 So let’s go over each…